enweg/BayesFluxR/README.md

 The next step up from a MAP estimate is a Variational Inference estimate.
-BayesFluxR currently implements Bayes by Backprop (BBB) (**welling?**) using a Multivariate Gaussian with diagonal covariance matrix as proposal family.
+BayesFluxR currently implements Bayes by Backprop (BBB) (Blundell et al. 2015) using a Multivariate Gaussian with diagonal covariance matrix as proposal family.
 Although BBB is the standard in Bayesian NN, it can at time be restrictive.
 For that reason, BayesFlux allows for extensions in the Julia version, not currently though in the R version.

 ``` r
 # using a batchsize of 10 and running for 1000 epochs